AndreasVanBarel/CirculantEmbedding.jl/README.md

 ```
 where you get the `help>` prompt by hitting `?` as the first character of the line.

 The following example outlines the basic usage of the package.
-We describe a Gaussian stochastic field a construct a sampler for it.
+We describe a Gaussian stochastic field and construct a sampler for it.

 ```julia
 # Define the covariance function